zcriticz/ziplocator/readme.md

 # ZipLocator

 ZipLocator is a Java application designed to locate and process ZIP codes efficiently.
 The project is structured for modularity and clarity, with each file serving a specific purpose in the ZIP code location workflow.

 ## Features

 - Validates and locates ZIP codes.
 - Fetches ZIP code details from external sources.
-- Modular design for easy maintenance and extension.

 ## Requirements

-- Java Development Kit \(JDK\) 8 or higher
+- Java Development Kit (JDK) 21 or higher
-- IntelliJ IDEA 2025.2.2 \(recommended\)
+- IntelliJ IDEA 2025.2.2 (recommended)

 ## Getting Started